-Looking for a quick, easy, and healthy dinner idea?
-My baked turkey meatballs with grilled onions will help you get a yummi, nutritious dinner on your table in less than 30 minutes!
+Baked turkey onion meatballs are a healthy, easy, and quick dinner recipe.
+You can have this nutritious dinner on your table in less than 30 minutes!
 Come on in to the virtual kitchen and I’ll show you how to whip up a batch for dinner tonight!

 They’re great as a main dish, served with pasta and sauce, over rice with some veggies, or with potatoes and gravy.
 They’re perfect as an appetizer, too!
 Serve them up with my Asian dipping sauces or some fresh marinara sauce or pizza sauce.
 My friend Joan has an easy go-to pizza sauce recipe HERE!

 I originally made this recipe for my good friends at Gill’s Onions.
 They have a delicious line of onion products that are grown and manufactured using sustainable practices and they’re super convenient to use!
 Check out the products here and then hop over to your local grocery store for them and stock up.
-They’re good eats
+They’re yummi goodness!

 - 1 cup rolled oats